sonobois/big-data-installs/Spark.md

 # Spark Installation Guide
 Please ensure that you have first installed Hadoop before you install Spark.
 Also remember to perform these installations in the home directory of the the Hadoop user profile.
-Switch to Hadoop with ```su - hadoop``` and then execute ```cd``` to reach the home directory.
+Switch to the Hadoop user and then execute `cd` to reach the home directory.

 ## Install Scala and Git

 Since we have already installed Java 8, we just need to install Scala and Git

 ```bash
 sudo apt install scala git -y
 ```

 Check the versions of all the installed packages so far with

 ```bash
 java -version
 javac -version